-Lydia and I enjoyed our recent Sunday afternoon ride traveling south on Rte.
+My daughter Lydia and I enjoyed our recent Sunday afternoon ride traveling south on Rte.
 90 cruising along the lake shore.
-We stopped for ice cream at Pete’s Treats; a lecture on local gardening and farming innovations from 1855 – 1880 at the Frontenac Historical Safety; and then on to Long Point Park.
+We stopped for ice cream at Pete’s Treats; a lecture on local gardening and farming innovations from 1855 – 1880 at the Frontenac Museum; and then on to Long Point State Park.

 Long Point is open year around, but the road into the park can be drifted in the winter months.
 It is still a quiet spot to enjoy in all weather and offers a good view up and down Cayuga Lake.
 The entrance fee is $7 per car.
 It is considered a day-use park although there is a small cottage for rent offering room for 4 with a full-bath, wood stove, electric stove and many other amenities.
 One registers for it on the NYS Park website.
-Do it now for next summer.
+Do it now and reserve your spot today!

 You can walk the shore picking up lake glass or some very special stones; send the kids over to the playground; launch your boat in the small “safe” harbor and use the temporary dock; have a picnic at one of the tables and use the grills; and play a game of baseball in the open area.
 There are plenty of shade trees for reading or nap time.
 There is also a bathroom which we found to be clean and nice.